 You should know that even when a message is erased through e-mail, it is still possible to retrieve and read that message.
-Even though the organization reserves the right to retrieve and read any Hood River County Library District 29 Employment Relations and Conduct VI.iii.a.
-Employee Handbook e-mail messages, those messages are to be treated as confidential by other employees and accessed only by the intended recipient.
+Even though the organization reserves the right to retrieve and read any Hood River County Library District e-mail messages, those messages are to be treated as confidential by other employees and accessed only by the intended recipient.
 We expect employees to respect others' privacy and not retrieve or read electronic messages for which they are not the intended recipient unless authorized.
 The use of passwords for security does not guarantee confidentiality; all passwords to company systems must be disclosed to the organization's Library Director or Assistant Director.